hatici1/AI-Daily-Accountability/README.md

 2. Open the provided local URL in your browser.
 3. Upload a CSV export from your online banking portal.
 The parser understands German style dates (`31.12.2024`) and decimal commas.

+### Quick demo

+- Use the **Load sample data** button inside the app to explore the dashboard with realistic transactions.
+- Alternatively, download [`sample-transactions.csv`](app/public/sample-transactions.csv) and import it manually.

 ## CSV requirements

 | Column               | Notes                                                                 |